Quetzalcoatl-Class Semidreadnoughts

 Diagrams![]()

-![]() Deck plans, part 1 created by Allen Rolfes (see notes) |
+created by Allen Rolfes (see notes)

-![]() Deck plans, part 2 created by Allen Rolfes (see notes) |
+created by Allen Rolfes (see notes)

 Scenes![]()

-![]() Top view created by skyhawk223 |
+created by skyhawk223

-![]() Side close-up created by skyhawk223 |
+created by skyhawk223

-![]() Rear close-up created by skyhawk223 |
+created by skyhawk223

-![]() Quetzalcoatl at SF Headquarters created by skyhawk223 |
+Quetzalcoatl at SF Headquarters

-![]() 3D scene created by Roberto Lima |
+created by Roberto Lima

-![]() 3D scene created by Roberto Lima |
+created by Roberto Lima

-![]() 3D scene created by Roberto Lima |
+created by Roberto Lima

-![]() 3D scene from SF Command created by Jay Hagen |
+3D scene from SF Command

 History![]()

-The resulting QUETZALCOATL class of "semidreadnoughts," which entered service in 2215, were indeed extremely powerful, but are considered to have fallen short of the ambitious goals of their designers.
-Although the QUETZALCOATL cruisers were seemingly constructed to follow Theodore Roosevelt's advice to "walk softly and carry a big stick," they were, in the words of historian Pere Silvestri, "the stick that was too big to carry."
+The resulting Quetzalcoatl class of "semidreadnoughts," which entered service in 2215, were indeed extremely powerful, but are considered to have fallen short of the ambitious goals of their designers.
+Although the Quetzalcoatl cruisers were seemingly constructed to follow Theodore Roosevelt's advice to "walk softly and carry a big stick," they were, in the words of historian Pere Silvestri, "the stick that was too big to carry."

-The development of the QUETZALCOATL class was largely due to the vision of a single man, Admiral Guillermo Cajal, commander of Starfleet's 14th Fleet.
+The development of the Quetzalcoatl class was largely due to the vision of a single man, Admiral Guillermo Cajal, commander of Starfleet's 4th Fleet.
 In 2211, Admiral Cajal and his staff developed the concept of the "space control ship," a powerful starship that, by its very presence, could pacify entire sectors of space.
 This pacification would be established and maintained by a combination of great speed, long-range weaponry, and swarms of onboard fighters and attack craft.
 Admiral Cajal had been inspired by stories of the titanic battles between the aircraft carriers of the United States Navy and the Imperial Japanese Navy in Earth's 20th century.
 These massive ships, and their even larger descendants of the next hundred years, had been able to project national power and prestige around the world.
-Admiral Cajal reasoned that a fast starship combing a large air wing with overwhelming missile and energy beam firepower could be a truly formidable weapon that could control as much space as two or more LANCASTER cruisers.
+Admiral Cajal reasoned that a fast starship combining a large air wing with overwhelming missile and energy beam firepower could be a truly formidable weapon that could control as much space as two or more Lancaster cruisers.

-QUETZALCOATL displaced nearly a quarter million tons and would be the heaviest Starfleet cruiser until the launching of EXCELSIOR (NCC-2000) in 2284.
+Quetzalcoatl displaced nearly a quarter million tons and would be the heaviest Starfleet cruiser until the launching of Pyotr Velikiy (NCC-1670) in 2242.
 The primary hull had an unusual 36-m-tall "cathedral dome" with a volume of 150,000 cubic meters.
-This enormous space housed most of QUETZALCOATL's airwing of more than 100 landing craft, fighter/bombers, and personnel shuttlecraft which was three times as large as that of LANCASTER.
-QUETZALCOATL was also home to some 400 Starfleet Marines along with their power-armor and vehicles.
-On board weaponry included 48 of the newly developed photon torpedoes and an equal number of warp-capable fusion-tipped missiles.
+This enormous space housed most of Quetzalcoatl's airwing of almost 90 landing craft, fighter/bombers, and personnel shuttlecraft which was four times as large as that of Lancaster.
+Quetzalcoatl was also home to some 400 Starfleet Marines along with their power-armor and vehicles.
+On board weaponry included 48 of the newly developed photon torpedoes and 88 warp-capable fusion-tipped missiles.
 The hulls were studded with 10 phaser turrets.
-To aid fire control, QUETZALCOATL carried a dedicated target acquisition and tracking sensor in the front of the primary hull.
-The secondary hull was long, tall, and narrow and continued the trend introduced by USS ASIA (NCC-945) of having a deep curved ventral aft undercut.
+To aid fire control, Quetzalcoatl carried a dedicated target acquisition and tracking sensor in the front of the primary hull.
+The secondary hull was long, tall, and narrow and continued the trend introduced by USS Asia (NCC-945) of having a deep curved ventral aft undercut.
 At the front of the secondary hull was mounted a large-diameter, long-range Cyclops navigational deflector.
-The massive type IX M/AM reactor drove the two Centaurus nacelles and the single midline Centaurus Junior "mininacelle."
-The shortcomings described here are not to suggest that the QUETZALCOATL class was a failure but simply that it could not perform the ambitious role that had been intended by Admiral Cajal.
-The five QUETZALCOATLs that did enter service proved extremely valuable in situations in which their immense offensive firepower could be brought to bear across a limited front.
-For example, in 2229, a squadron lead by USS HUASCAR (NCC-1284) was instrumental in breaking a Klingon blockade around the besieged Federation colony at Kel 4.
+The massive SSWR-IX M/AM reactor drove the two Centaurus nacelles and the single midline Centaurus Junior mininacelle.

-The experience with the QUETZALCOATL class showed only too well the difficulty of combining the functions of a fighter carrier and a heavy cruiser in a single ship.
+The experience with the Quetzalcoatl class showed only too well the difficulty of combining the functions of a fighter carrier and a heavy cruiser in a single ship.
 Because these functions are for the most part mutually exclusive, any ship attempting to combine them usually ends up being less effective and more expensive than two ships with separate functions.
-After QUETZALCOATL, Starfleet would never again attempt a ship of this type but instead would build ships that were exclusively carriers or heavy cruisers.
+After Quetzalcoatl, Starfleet would never again attempt a ship of this type, but instead would build ships that were exclusively carriers or heavy cruisers.

 Specifications![]()